jakegut/jakegut.github.io/index.md

 ---
 ## About Me

-I'm a senior at Southwestern University majoring in Computer Science and minoring in Business with a graduation of Spring 2021.
+I'm a senior at Southwestern University majoring in Computer Science and minoring in Business with a graduation date of Spring 2021.
 Learn more about me at my website: [jakerg.me](https://jakerg.me)

 ## About My Mentor